Creative Course Applications

 Practice Makes Perfect

-• Record yourself and watch it back (yes, it's awkward, but it helps!)
+Record yourself and watch it back (awkward, but it helps).

-• Be ready to discuss ANY piece in your portfolio—know your work inside out
+Be ready to discuss any piece — know your work inside out.

-What worked?
-Liam combined photography with textile experiments.
-His portfolio showed garments on real people in urban settings, plus detailed fabric samples.
-The mix of digital and hands-on work showed versatility.
+Strong Fashion portfolios combine photography with textile experiments — garments shown on real people in real settings, alongside detailed fabric samples.
+The mix of digital and hands-on work signals versatility.

 Step-by-Step Portfolio Prep Plan